-PSRF is leading the development of bull kelp restoration methods and collaborating on a kelp recovery plan.
+PSRF is leading the development of bull kelp restoration methods and broad-scale monitoring initiatives.
 Our kelp lab, established with NOAA, can propagate kelp for both restoration and mitigation.

 Sugar kelp cultivation

-With funding from the Paul G. Allen Family Foundation and the U.S. Navy, PSRF cultivates sugar kelp on spools at the hatchery, which are outplanted and harvested as a core element of research with partners on the ability of sugar kelp cultivation to improve seawater conditions or shelter sensitive species.
+With funding from the Paul G. Allen Family Foundation and the U.S. Navy, PSRF has cultivated sugar kelp on spools at the hatchery, which were outplanted and harvested as a core element of research with partners on the ability of sugar kelp cultivation to improve seawater conditions or shelter sensitive species.